pmuens/awesome-serverless/README.md

 - [From chef to serverless developer in 4 years](https://serverless.com/blog/from-chef-to-serverless-developer-in-4-years/) - A story about a chef learning to program and landing a job in the serverless development space.
 - [Scaling an idea to 100k monthly users](https://medium.freecodecamp.org/how-serverless-scales-an-idea-to-100k-monthly-users-at-zero-cost-160b41557b94) - How serverless scales an idea to 100K monthly users at zero cost.
 - [Serverless computing in 2018](https://hackernoon.com/how-serverless-computing-will-change-the-world-in-2018-7818fc06b447) - How serverless computing will change the world in 2018.
+- [IBM delves into serverless function orchestration](https://thenewstack.io/ibm-composer-provides-way-orchestrate-multiple-serverless-functions/) - How IBM delves into serverless function orchestration with the Open Source Composer tool.

 ## Screencasts